Devas Club: The club today

 The Devas Club is primarily targeted at young people between 11 and 19, with specialist programmes targeted at the age range 8 to 11.
 It aims to enable young people, particularly the disaffected and at risk, to reach their full potential as responsible, talented individuals and as active participants in the community.

-The building includes a gym, a recording studio (the Stormont Studios), performance space, cooking and computer facilities, a range of meeting and rehearsal rooms, and a basketball court on the roof.
+The building includes a gym, a recording studio (the Stormont Studios, currently being managed by On Da Beat, a platinum selling music company), performance space, cooking and computer facilities, a range of meeting and rehearsal rooms, and a basketball court on the roof.
 The club is a registered charity (Registration Number 1129419) with the stated purpose of "providing a youth centre for the purpose of helping and educating young persons under the age of 25 years through their physical, mental and spiritual capacities that they may grow to full maturity as individuals and members of society and that their conditions of life may be improved."

 The Devas Club has maintained close links with University College, as well as with the Devas family, over the years.
 It has also developed a close relationship over many years with Wandsworth Council, who provide full-time youth staff to support the club's activities.